 123 Pleasant Street has been the local fixture of this college-town’s trendy music scene for more than 30 years.
 Every night, the lineup features original live music from a variety of national, regional and local bands.
 2 full bars serve up a mix of drinks, with cozier side rooms along the main stage area so you can sit down and enjoy food from the Atomic Grill.

-2. V Club, Huntington
+2. The Loud, Huntington

 The bar is a few blocks back from the downtown scene, making it a laid-back local favorite, with plenty of room to stand front-and-center on the floor or lounge a little further from the sound in back-of-the-room booths.
 On warmer nights, have a sip at the patio bar, under the quirky murals.

 What’s the best end to a day outdoors in the New River Gorge?
 Live music in the heart of downtown Fayetteville.
 The eclectic taproom, lounge, art space and live music venue is a favorite of locals and tourists alike!

 The Purple Fiddle has a reputation that stretches far beyond Tucker County.
 As a stop along the Mountain Music Trail, the Purple Fiddle is an off-the-beaten path gem of small-town nightlife, dutifully rounding up a diverse lineup of music every single day— sometimes with sets starting at lunchtime and stretching into late night.